USS Gonzalez (DDG 66) Conducts Change of Command Ceremony

 |0

-This work, USS Gonzalez (DDG 66) Conducts Change of Command Ceremony [Image 5 of 5], by LTJG USS GONZALEZ PAO, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Gonzalez (DDG 66) Conducts Change of Command Ceremony, by LTJG Matthew Weinberger, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.